silvia-fioranelli/project-random-quotes/README.md

-# Project: [NAME]
+# Project: Random Quotes

-This project was created to showcase how to create from scratch a simple web application.
+This project was created to showcase how to create from scratch a simple Random Quotes web application.
-It is built with React, Redux, Bootstrap (v4) and FA icons (v4).
+It is built with React, Bootstrap (v4.6.0) and FA icons (v4.7.0).

+A public API is used to retrieve random quotes.
+I'm not the content owner!

 Checkout commits for a step-by-step guide!